 Take S.R.
 157 from US-95 all the way past the Mt.
 Charleston hotel into Kyle Canyon.
 Follow this road as it winds up the hill until you encounter a sharp left-turning bend in the road.
 Immediately before this bend, turn right off of the road onto Echo Rd. and continue uphill and follow the signs toward the Mary Jane Falls turn-off.
 Park on the north side of the lot by the outhouse.
 The approach to Mary Jane follows the trail up the canyon for about five minutes.
 On the left (southwest) side of the canyon just above the wash you will see the clean wall of the Mary Jane Crag.
 Cross the wash, and hike up the short trail/switchbacks to the base of the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mary Jane Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mary Jane Cliff:

 Featured Route For Mary Jane Cliff

 Not sure who you are Braveheart, but you obviously missed guideline #1- Don't be a JACKASS!

 If you'd have read the disclaimers I posted on the main Charleston page about where all the information came from, you'd have noticed that I posted the descriptions from the Islands in the Sky guide.
 If anyone wants to post corrections for me to make just shoot me a PM.

 Jul 20, 2016

 The map shows this crag (as well as Imagination Wall) as being literally in the parking lot.
 It's more like half way between the parking lot and yellow pine.